BenCos17/airplanesliveHA/AirplanesLiveHA/README.md

 1. **No aircraft showing**: Check your latitude/longitude coordinates and radius
 2. **MQTT connection issues**: Verify MQTT broker is running and credentials are correct
 3. **API errors**: Check the add-on logs for detailed error messages
+4. **Configuration validation errors**: Ensure coordinates are within valid ranges

 ### Logs

+The add-on now provides structured logging with different levels:
+- **INFO**: Normal operation messages
+- **WARNING**: Non-critical issues that don't stop operation
+- **ERROR**: Problems that affect functionality
+- **CRITICAL**: Severe issues that prevent operation

 Check the add-on logs in Home Assistant for detailed information about:
 - API requests and responses
 - MQTT connection status
 - Aircraft data processing
+- Configuration validation results

+### Configuration Validation

+The add-on automatically validates your configuration:
+- Latitude must be between -90 and 90
+- Longitude must be between -180 and 180
+- Radius must be a positive number
+- Update interval must be 1 second or greater

 ## Support